 Water and Your Brain

-Water is also sent to the brain, where it provides hydration to brain cells.
-Here, water is used to maintain certain cerebral functions.
-Studies have shown that people experience impaired short-term memory function and visual-motor skills without the appropriate level of hydration.
+Water is also sent to the brain, where it hydrates brain cells and maintains certain cerebral functions.
+Studies have shown that people without the appropriate hydration level experience impaired short-term memory function and visual-motor skills.

-How does excess water removal from the body?
+How is excess water removed from the body?

 Once the human body uses up all the water it needs to function efficiently, it removes excess water.
 Water leaves the body in four main ways: the kidneys, skin, large intestine, and mouth.
 Additionally: